 Phase 2 requires site visits.
 The fieldwork team comprises of a wetland ecologist, a design engineer, and the PC.
 Other interested stakeholders or authorities and in some cases the landowners may also attend the site visits which allows for a highly collaborative approach, as options are discussed by experts from different scientific disciplines, as well as local inhabitants with deep anecdotal knowledge.
-While on site, the extent of the degradation is quantified, rehabilitation opportunities are investigated, baseline monitoring data is collected, details of the proposed interventions are discussed, some survey work is undertaken by the engineers, and GPS coordinates and digital photographs are taken for record purposes.
-Furthermore, appropriate dimensions of the locations are recorded in order to design and prepare a bill of quantities for the interventions.
-A maintenance inventory of any existing interventions that are damaged and/or failing and thus requiring maintenance is also compiled by the PC, in consultation with the design engineer.
-At the end of the site visit the rehabilitation objectives are determined.
-Based on these objectives, the proposed rehabilitation interventions are determined and their locations and layouts are agreed upon by the project team.
+While on site, the extent of the degradation is quantified, rehabilitation opportunities are investigated, baseline monitoring data is collected, details of the proposed interventions are discussed, some survey work is undertaken by the engineer, and GPS coordinates and digital photographs are taken for record purposes.
+Furthermore, appropriate dimensions of the problems on site are recorded in order to design and prepare a bill of quantities for the interventions.
+A maintenance inventory of any existing interventions on or near the same site that are damaged and/or failing and thus requiring maintenance is also compiled by the PC, in consultation with the design engineer.
+At the end of the site visit the rehabilitation objectives are determined, and corresponding rehabilitation interventions, their locations and layouts are agreed upon by the project team.

-The interventions are designed based on certain criteria and data measurements such as water volumes, flow rates, and soil types); the availability of materials such as rock; labour intensive activities; maintenance requirements etc. Bills of quantity are calculated for the designs and cost estimates made.
-The information is all captured in the rehabilitation plan which is prepared for each WfWetland project.
-A rehabilitation plan is prepared by the the wetland ecologist and will include interventions to be undertaken, their detailed design drawings and the required specifications by the design engineer.
+The interventions are designed based on certain criteria including the availability of materials such as rock; labour intensive activities; maintenance requirements, etc. and data measurements such as flow volumes, flow rates, and soil types; Bills of quantity are calculated for the designs and cost estimates made.
+The information is all captured in the rehabilitation plan which is prepared for each WfWets project.
+A rehabilitation plan is prepared by the the wetland ecologist including interventions to be undertaken, their detailed design drawings and other specifications required by the design engineer.

-Maintenance requirements for existing interventions in the assessed wetlands are similarly detailed and the costs calculated.
+Maintenance requirements for existing interventions in the assessed wetlands are similarly detailed and the costs determined.
 The design engineer also reviews and, if necessary, adjusts any rehabilitation interventions that were included in the previously developed rehabilitation plans.

 During this phase, monitoring systems are put in place by the PC to support the continuous evaluation of the interventions.
-The monitoring includes the environmental/ecological and socio-economic outcomes, including the benefits of the interventions.
+The monitoring includes the environmental/ecological and socio-economic outcomes, including the structural integrity and functionality of the interventions.

-Phase 2 activities are undertaken each year for the duration of the 5-year strategic plan, as new budget is identified.
+Phase 2 activities are undertaken each year for the duration of the 5-year strategic plan, as new budget becomes available.

 Phase 3 focuses on implementation.
 An implementing agent is appointed through a tender process undertaken at head office.
-The implementing agents are responsible for employing the project contractors who in turn are responsible for the appoint the EPWP participants.
-A project implementation plan is drawn up by the implementing agent under the supervision of the PC by the design engineer and a project site plan is drawn up by the PC.
+The implementing agents are responsible for employing the project contractors who in turn are responsible for the appointment the EPWP participants.
+A project implementation plan is drawn up by the implementing agent under the supervision of the PC.
+A project site plan is drawn up by the implementing agent for approval by the PC.
 The project implementation plan identifies project specific deliverable of the project.
 Operational aspects of the project are detailed in a site plan which includes demarcation of eating areas, parking and drop off zones, storage areas, and sensitive areas to be avoided etc. It is typical at the project implementation plan stage that the final construction drawings are issued by the design engineer to the implementing agent.